Louisiana Woman Blog

 Instructions

-1. Pour evaporated milk, whole milk, and water into a large 4-cup measuring cup, heat for 4 minutes on high in the microwave oven, or pour milk into a medium saucepan, then heat over the stove until steaming hot.
+1. Pour evaporated milk, whole milk, and water into a large 4-cup measuring cup, and heat for 4 minutes on high in the microwave oven, or pour the milk into a medium saucepan and heat over the stove until steaming hot.

-2. Place egg yolks in a large Dutch oven or large, heavy pot and scramble with a wire whisk.
+2. Place the egg yolks in a large Dutch oven or heavy pot and whisk with a wire whisk until smooth.

-3. Add sugar while whisking the egg yolks, and stir until they are light yellow and the sugar is melted or no longer grainy.
+3. Mix in the sugar while whisking the egg yolks, and stir until the mixture is light yellow and the sugar has melted from the stirring, or is no longer grainy.

-4. Whisk the cornstarch into the egg and sugar mixture; this will be thick.
+4. Whisk the cornstarch into the egg and sugar mixture; it will thicken.

-5. Combine the egg mixture with the hot milk by pouring a little bit in at a time, slowly blending it so the eggs don't curdle (cook) and the mixture is smooth.
+5. Combine the egg mixture with the hot milk by pouring a little at a time, slowly blending until the eggs don't curdle (cook) and the mixture is smooth.

 6. Place the pot on the stove and turn the burner to medium heat; stir and simmer the custard until it thickens, about 10 to 15 minutes.

-7. Turn the stove off and stir in the butter until it is melted.
+7. Turn the stove off, then stir in the butter until melted.

 8. Add the vanilla extract and stir until combined.